-BKM's A2 deposit ratings reflect the bank's baa2 Baseline Credit Assessment (BCA) and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in an extremely low loss-given-failure and three notches of rating uplift.
-BKM's ratings do not benefit from government support uplift because of its small size in the context of the German banking sector.
+Bausparkasse Mainz AG's (BKM) A2 deposit ratings reflect the bank's baa2 Baseline Credit Assessment (BCA) and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which indicates an extremely low loss given failure and results in three notches of rating uplift.
+BKM's ratings do not benefit from government support uplift because of its small size in the context of the German banking system.

-BKM's baa2 BCA reflects its overall remarkably stable financial profile, despite business-model inherent challenges from an extended adverse interest rate environment.
-The BCA considers BKM's solid capitalization and asset quality and a sound funding profile, which is predominantly based on granular home savings (Bauspar) and other customer deposits, but also BKM's low profitability.
-The BCA further considers the narrowly focused business model as a monoline building society (Bausparkasse), which results in material concentration risk to that business and legal limitations as regards to diversification opportunities.
+BKM's baa2 BCA reflects the overall stability of its financial profile, despite business-model inherent challenges in the current interest rate environment.
+The BCA takes into consideration BKM's solid asset quality and sound funding profile, which is predominantly based on granular home savings (Bauspar) and other customer deposits, but it also takes into account BKM's low profitability and increasing industrywide capital requirements, which soften its relative capital strength.
+The BCA further takes into consideration the narrowly focused business model as a monoline building society (Bausparkasse), which results in material concentration risks and legal limitations with regard to diversification opportunities.